DevCycleHQ/ruby-server-sdk/examples/local/README.md

 ### Installing Ruby

-You can install a specific verion of Ruby via Homebrew or use a ruby version manager like [rbenv](https://github.com/rbenv/rbenv)
+You can install a specific version of Ruby via Homebrew or use a ruby version manager like [rbenv](https://github.com/rbenv/rbenv)

 ### Installing Rails